adrianhall/adrianhall.github.io/_posts/2023/2023-12-22-zumo-intid.md

 ## Stage 1 : Modifying the web application

 Part of the plan here is to have two views into the same database model.
 In the `before` tag, the database model is used in the views.
 This isn't a really good way of doing things anyhow and I recommend using view models whenever you set up one of these projects.
-Firstly, I created an `IMovie` interface that has all the data fields in the `Movie` database model.
+FI created an `IMovie` interface that has all the data fields in the `Movie` database model.
+As part of this process, I also added an extension method to copy the data fields between two `IMovie` implementations.
+This will make converting between the database model and view model easier.
 I adjusted the `Movie` database model so that it implements `IMovie`, and I removed all the data annotations that weren't database specific.

-Then I created a `MovieViewModel`:
+Next, I created a `MovieViewModel`:

 ```csharp
 public class MovieViewModel : IMovie